justeattakeaway/pie/packages/tools/pie-icons-vue/README.md

 ## Contributing

-Before starting please read our [contributing guide](https://vue.pie.design/?path=/story/documentation-getting-started-contributing--page)
+Before starting please read our [contributing guide](https://pie.design/engineers/contributing/)

 ### Adding new icons

 Icons should be added as SVGs to the main pie-icons package and published, before simply incrementing the dependency of `pie-icons` in the `pie-icons-vue` package, to generate the new set of Vue components.

 The PIE iconset is managed by our PIE design team and new icon requests should go through them to ensure that they are designed inline with our standards and guildelines.
-Please reach out to the #proj-pie-design-system team who can help with these requests.
+Please reach out to PIE design system team using #help-designsystem slack channel.

 ### Building the Module

-Run `yarn build` to compile the module.
+Run `yarn turbo run build --filter=pie-icons-vue` from the root level to compile the module.

 ## Icon list